sanguinecromancer/suntransfers-assignment/README.md

 In this project I'm using an API that serves cartoon characters of Rick and Morty.
 (892 items, cartoon characters) I am familiar with this API so I picked this one, as it's one of my favorite cartoons :)

 I cache the results into an array (we start over only when user refreshes).

+I tried to add descriptive comments as possible.

 #### CSS
 I have a generic file that I take from project to project, I added some changes for this assignment.